Crown Heights riot: Use of the word 'pogrom'

-Use of the word was rejected by Dinkins and his supporters, primarily on the basis that a pogrom by definition is state sponsored.
+The use of the word 'pogrom' was rejected by Dinkins and his supporters, primarily on the basis that by definition, a pogrom is a state-sponsored act of violence.
 Dinkins said, "To suggest that this is [a pogrom] is not to contribute to the resolution of the problem but to exacerbate tensions and problems that are there."
-Dinkins was personally offended by the use of "pogrom" since it insinuated that the riot was state-sanctioned and that he personally was an antisemite.
+Dinkins was personally offended by the use of the word "pogrom" since it insinuated that the riot was state-sanctioned and it also insinuated that he personally was an antisemite.
 "I am incensed by it... [it is] patently untrue and unfair."

-Michael Stanislawski, Professor of Jewish History at Columbia University, wrote in 1992 that it was "historically inaccurate" to couple "pogrom" with Crown Heights, because the word denoted organized violence against Jews "having some sort of governmental involvement."
+In 1992, Michael Stanislawski, Professor of Jewish History at Columbia University, wrote that it was "historically inaccurate" to couple "pogrom" with the riot which occurred in Crown Heights, because the word "pogrom" denoted the perpetration of acts of state-sponsored violence against Jews, acts of violence which are "having some sort of governmental involvement."
 Journalists also disagreed with the use of the term, including Joyce Purnick in The New York Times, Earl Caldwell in the New York Daily News, and an article in The City Sun.
 Rev. Al Sharpton said that Giuliani was engaged in "race-baiting" by using the word "pogrom."
 Henry Siegman and Marc D. Stern of the American Jewish Congress also publicly rejected use of the term to refer to the riot.

-In 2011, shortly before the twentieth anniversary of the riots, an editorial in The Jewish Week wrote: "A divisive debate over the meaning of pogrom, lasting for more than two years, could have easily been ended if the mayor simply said to the victims of Crown Heights, yes, I understand why you experienced it as a pogrom."
+In 2011, shortly before the twentieth anniversary of the riots, an editorial in The Jewish Week stated: "A divisive debate over the meaning of pogrom, lasting for more than two years, could have easily been ended if the mayor simply said to the victims of Crown Heights, yes, I understand why you experienced it as a pogrom."